metamrphsis/ucsc-cse130-fall24_week_2/content/_index.md

 What are the permissions assigned to the file `outfile` when it is opened with the following `open()` call?

-> Explanation: The `0664` permission mode allows the owner to read and write, and the group to read.
+> Explanation: The `0664` permission mode allows the owner and the group to read and write.
 Others also have read permissions.

 ```python
 int fdout = open("outfile", O_WRONLY | O_CREAT, 0664);
 ```

-- [x] Owner has read and write, group has read, others have read permissions
+- [x] Owner and group have read and write, others have read permissions
 - [ ] Owner has read and write, group has write, others have no permissions
 - [ ] Owner and group have read and write, others have no permissions
 - [ ] Everyone has read and write permissions